 This guy is right to take them to court.
 I'm not faulting him for getting screwed by a Federal bureaucrat and going to court.
 If they don't like that they can make the lifestyle polygraph focused on actual blackmailability rather than unrelated society conservative disapproval of porn and gay sex, as they traditionally have.

 It harms national security to have OPM deny people based on bogus reasons, like being gay in 1994 or earlier.
-There is a responsibility on OPM's part to correctly deny blackmail vulnerable people and not incorrectly deny people they just like.
+There is a responsibility on OPM's part to correctly deny blackmail vulnerable people and not incorrectly deny people they just don't like.
 I don't think they do a great job at this.
 That comes at a real price.

 More options